Mental Health Facilities Bowling Green, OH

 A Renewed Mind - 11.5 miles from Bowling Green, OH

 A Renewed Mind is a mental health clinic in Perrysburg, OH, located at 885 Commerce Drive, 43551 zip code area.
 A Renewed Mind provides outpatient treatment.
-A Renewed Mind offers trauma therapy, dialectical behavior therapy and couples/family therapy to adults, young adults and seniors 65 or older.
-Additional services offered at A Renewed Mind include family psychoeducation, court-ordered outpatient treatment and case management.
+A Renewed Mind offers group therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and adults.
+Additional services offered at A Renewed Mind include family psychoeducation, case management and court-ordered outpatient treatment.

 Learn More